Pamelachristina/RandomQuoteGen/README.md

 # Random Quote Generator

 ## Project Overview
-I Created an app that displays random famous quotes each time a button is clicked.
+I created an app that displays random famous quotes each time a button is clicked.
 I selected quotes from famous historical figures, artists, scientists, celebrities, etc. I have included 10 of my favorite quotes.

 ## Learning Objectives